Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 Desperately trying to catch Eastwood in a lie.

-He says, Politicians are employees of ours.
+He says, politicians are employees of ours.

-Everybody's laughing and everybody's chuckling and applauding, and then he says, so they're just gonna come around beg for votes every few years.
+And then he says, so they're just going to come around and beg for votes every few years.

 It's the same old deal.